 There are multiple benefits of taking the time off, from unplugging from the daily work and getting back with a distance, to recovering and spending time with the family.
 That’s why giving the employees the time to recover and actually paying them for not working for some time is beneficial for the company.

 The productivity drop resulting from being overworked is a fact.
 According to the Psychology Today – published study, unused vacation time costs US companies up to $224 billion a year – shrinking productivity and lack of creativity can be drowning.
-Also, the overworked employee is going to take leave days sooner or later – due to burnout or sickness.
+Moreover, the overworked employee is going to take leave days in due time – due to job exhaustion or sickness.
 In the long term, working too hard is not paying off.

 So how much time is the best number for days off?
 The best answer is “it depends”.
 And when it comes not to the theory and pointless sentences with no real impact on reality, the best option is to offer flexible time off.